What do goldfish eat? Feeding your goldfish the right kind of food – and the right amount of food – is a key part of good goldfish care.

 (If you’re still worried that your fish will starve if not fed for a week or two then maybe the following article will reassure you!
 These two goldfish lived for four and a half months with virtually no food!)

-Rather than buying goldfish food from the supermarket (where the food on offer tends to be lower quality), you should buy goldfish food from quality pet shops or buy food online from well-known brands such as Tetra or Hikari.
+Rather than buying goldfish food from the supermarket (where the food on offer tends to be lower quality), you should buy goldfish food from quality pet shops.